DaimondCat1234567/eaglercraft-diamondcat1234567/README.md

    ```

 ## Configuration
 The server runs on port `8080` by default.
-You can change this by setting the `PORT` environment variable:
+You can change this by setting the `PORT` environment variable, or `config.json`:
 ```bash
 PORT=3000 node server.js
 ```

-You can customize the MOTD and kick messages directly in `server.js`.
+You can customize the MOTD and kick messages directly in `config.json`.